SharafatKarim/pstu-cse-academic/Semester 5/networking/exercises/TCP⁄IP Protocol Suite (Forouzan)/exercise-tcp⁄ip.typ

   #h(0.85cm) Answer record = Name + Type + Class + TTL + Data length + RDATA \
   Here,
-  + Name is variable length, but in this case, Name is variable length, but in this case, we can use compression, which will cost 2 bytes. \
+  + lName is variable length, but in this case, Name is variable length, but in this case, we can use compression, which will cost 2 bytes. \
   + Type and Class are fixed at 2 bytes each. \
   + TTL is fixed at 4 bytes. \
   + Data length is fixed at 2 bytes. \